ScienceOxford/game-on/README.md

 # game-on
-Files for the 1.5h Creative Computing Club, 'Game On'
+Files for the 2h Online Creative Computing Club, 'Game On'

-Visit here for the instructions: <https://scienceoxford.github.io/game-on>
+Visit here for the instructions: <https://scienceoxford.github.io/game-on/>

 *Developed by [ScienceOxford](https://scienceoxford.com) for educational purposes.
 Please give credit where applicable.
 <br>We love seeing what you've created, so tag us when you share! [@ScienceOxford](https://twitter.com/scienceoxford)*